holhar/websocketlivestream/README.md

   * [Installation](#installation)
   * [Workflow](#workflow)

+## Introduction

 Websocketlivestream provides video livestream capability over the WebSocket protocol.
-This repository presents a prototype including three types of WebSocket server in a CDN-like scenario, as displayed in the figure below.
+This repository presents a prototype including three types of WebSocket servers in a CDN-like scenario, as displayed in the figure below.

 ![Basic CDN Scheme](docs/res/cdn-scheme.png)